“particularly praiseworthy educational solution”

 “extremely well suited for use in schools”

-Climate change and turbulence surrounding the euro – the financial crisis and fragile intergenerational relationships: Why is society confronted with so many momentous problems – both on a large and small scale?
+Climate change, refugee crisis and turbulence surrounding the euro – the financial crisis, housing shortage and fragile intergenerational relationships: Why is society confronted with so many momentous problems – both on a large and small scale?
 And why do these difficulties often continue to grow?
 The main cause of this lies in the failure to take a suitable approach to complex topics.

 Instead of taking precautionary measures, the people responsible often only react when they begin to suffer from negative consequences.
 Furthermore, existing difficulties are viewed and addressed in isolation, even though they are frequently interconnected.
 And in spite of transformation and turmoil, the world is seen as static, as if there is no potential for change.
 As a result, society often combats the symptoms instead of the causes and we never get with a handle on these problems.
 If you want to master both large and small challenges, there is no way around networked thinking and action.